couchbaselabs/node-ottoman/docusaurus/docs/advanced/ottoman-couchbase.md

 A `schema` defines `document` properties through an object where the key name corresponds to the property name in the `collection`.

-::: tip Create an Airline Schema
+:::tip Create an Airline Schema
 ```js
 const airlineSchema = new Schema({
   callsign: String,